AlynMing/Flixster-2/README.md

 # Flixster
 Flixster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)

 ## Flixster Part 2

 ### User Stories

 #### REQUIRED (10pts)

-- [ ] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [X] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+  1. Added Release Date
+  2. Made content below video on landscape detail view scrollable for easier viewing.
-- [ ] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.
+- [X] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

 #### BONUS